Helping the Heart Find its Rhythm

 While science is lagging in terms of being able to understand how sound heals, there is a growing body of research.
 In general, medical research follows the predominant technology available in hospitals and doctor’s offices, all of which is big business.
 Practitioners need to use insurance codes for everything, and if a new technology or procedure isn’t supported by the payers, it is less likely to be used.
 For a current-day example of medical treatment moving from the margins into the mainstream, consider the transition acupuncture is making within American medicine.

 Want some sound healing of your own?
-Our Yoga & Meditation mixtape has mellow music that can bring your heart rate down and help manage stress.
+Our relaxing music collection has mellow music that can bring your heart rate down and help manage stress.